magicznyleszek/job/src/faq.md

 Life opportunities, personnal happiness.

+### What are you looking for?

+I would like to work in a company that loves teamwork, planning and have it's own product(s).
+I value tolerance and sense of humor in people the most.
+As I fear for the future of humanity, I don't want to throw more senseless evil out there.
+I would love to take part in a meaningful, nature- and future-friendly projects.

 ### What would be the ideal project?

 It could be something that would help our planet not die quickly or something that would make deep-space colonization possible.